elastisys/compliantkubernetes/docs/adr/index.md

 <!-- adrlog -- Regenerate the content by using "adr-log -i".
 You can install it via "npm install -g adr-log" -->

-- [ADR-0000](0000-use-markdown-architectural-decision-records.md) - Use Markdown Architectural Decision Records
+* [ADR-0000](0000-use-markdown-architectural-decision-records.md) - Use Markdown Architectural Decision Records
+* [ADR-0001](0001-use-rook-storage-orchestrator.md) - Use Rook for Storage Orchestrator

 <!-- adrlogstop -->